jenkor/UEX-Discord-Integration/README.md

 # UEX-Discord Integration (Netlify)

-A **completely free** serverless solution for two-way communication between UEX Corp marketplace and Discord using Netlify Functions.
+**Serverless functions** for two-way communication between UEX Corp marketplace and Discord.
+Deploy your own instance for free on Netlify.

 ## 🚀 Features